 What to Eat on a Low FODMAP Diet?

 If you are one of the millions of people who suffer from Irritable Bowel Syndrome (IBS), you may be looking for ways to ease your symptoms.
-One approach that has been shown to be effective is a low fodmap diet.
+One approach that has been shown to be effective is a low fodmap diet which is full of vegan & free from products.
 FODMAPs are a type of carbohydrate that can cause problems for people with IBS.

 This diet is really quite restrictive as it eliminates foods that contain high levels of FODMAPs, which can help reduce symptoms like bloating, gas, and abdominal pain.
 In this article, we will discuss what a low fodmap diet is and provide some tips for following it successfully.